 The architectural marvel lies in the Agra Fort and was built by the Mughal Emperor Akbar as an exclusive palace for his favorite son, Jahangir.
 Of all the residential buildings in the Agra Fort, this is the biggest.

 Jahangir Palace is a perfect coming together of Central Asian architectural style and the tradition of Hindus.
-This was a very unique and rare styling at that time.
-Jahangir became the emperor after the passing of his father Akbar and this palace was his private residence and had many private corridors and passages.
 The Palace clearly borrows heavily from the Hindu elements and proves that Akbar, who was although a Muslim, preferred Hindu designers and engineers.

 Some also say that this palace was built for the women belonging to this royal household, mainly the Rajput wife of Akbar.
 This legend gave this monument another name and is also now popular as the Rani Mahal or Queen Palace.